ChrstphrHll/npc_gen/students/Brahm Delmuth.md

 # Brahm Delmuth
 ---
 ### Description
-- Half-Orc Paladin from Chillwild Peaks
+- Half-Orc Paladin from Aldercrown Empire
 - 8th year Exploration student in Fiesn
-- short curly grey hair that's messy, Pale Blue eyes, and Pale Green skin
+- short frizzy green hair that's messy, Pale Blue eyes, and Pale Green skin
 - Is Exuberant and Conservative, and has Stoicism as their ideal

 ### Organizations